 If you are an Arizona resident and you have to file an Arizona return, you should file using Form 140.
 If you were an Arizona resident when you entered the service, you remain an Arizona resident, no matter where stationed, until you establish a new domicile.

 As an Arizona resident, you must report all of your income, no matter where stationed.
-You must include your military pay, but using Form 140, you may subtract all pay received for active duty military service, to the extent it is included in your federal adjusted gross income.
+You must include your military pay, but using Form 140, you may subtract all pay received for active duty military service; to the extent it is included in your federal adjusted gross income.

-If you are not an Arizona resident, but stationed in Arizona, the following applies to you.
+If you are not an Arizona resident, but stationed in Arizona, the following applies to you:

 - You are not subject to Arizona income tax on your military pay. - You must report any other income you earn in Arizona.
-Use Form 140NR, Nonresident Personal Income Tax Return, to report this income.
+Use Arizona Form 140NR, Nonresident Personal Income Tax Return, to report this income.

 To find out more, see our brochure, Pub 704, Taxpayers in the Military.
-To see this brochure, visit our web site at www.azdor.gov and click on Publications.